Paola62010/cookbook/TESTING.md

 - An issue I encountered was in the search feature in the Admin panel, for both the Recipes and Comments.
 The error I received when searching an item was (example for comments): "FieldError at /admin/main/comment/, Related Field got invalid lookup: icontains".
 This was caused by the fact that I had included foreign keys as "search_fields" for classes RecipeAdmin and CommentAdmin in <span>admin.py</span>.
 I have corrected the values following the instructions in the [Django documentation](https://docs.djangoproject.com/en/3.2/ref/contrib/admin/#django.contrib.admin.ModelAdmin.search_fields).

+- A bug I had was that users could possibly delete or update other users' recipes because, even if they could not access the recipes via the templates, they could modify the Url and access those recipes.
+I have corrected this with the use of UserPassesTestMixin in the views to limit access only to the recipe creator.
+Documentation can be found [here](https://docs.djangoproject.com/en/3.2/topics/auth/default/).

 ### Remaining Bugs

 - A small bug the project has is related to recipe creation.
 When the user fills the form, includes ingredients without filling both required fields (for example filling in only the ingredient name but not the quantity), the user is presented with an error message advising that the missing field is required.
-This is ok, but the recipe image the user had uploaded disappears, forcing the user to upload it again.
+This is ok and the form is not submitted, but the recipe image the user had uploaded disappears, forcing the user to upload it again.
 I would like to have this corrected in future.

 - Another small bug is related to recipe creation and also update.
 If the user tries to submit a recipe without a required field (title, category, servings, image), the form is correctly not submitted and the user is redirected to the required field, but the message does not always show.
-It shows in some browsers (they show on Firefox for example but not Google Chrome).
+It shows in some browsers (Firefox for example but not Google Chrome).
 I was not able to find a solution to this, I have checked this with my mentor but we were not able to see what could cause this.

 #### Chrome